+Premature rupture of fetal membranes refers to the rupture of fetal membrane before the onset of labour after the period of viability.
 The fluid that comes out of the vaginal sometimes before the onset of labour or during labour is called amniotic fluid or liquor.
-The fetal membrane consist of two thin layers of materials called the amnion and chorion, they form the amniotic sac.
+The fetal membrane consist of two thin layers of materials called the amnion and chorion.
+They form the amniotic sac.
 The amniotic sac encloses the baby and the baby’s water called liquor or amniotic fluid.
 Sometimes the baby’s water break too early when the baby is not mature enough.
 This condition is called Prelabour rupture of membranes previously known as premature rupture of fetal membranes (PROM).
-It refers to the rupture of fetal membrane before the onset of labour.
 It is the single most common identifiable factor associated with preterm birth.

 Preterm premature rupture of membrane refers to PROM before 37weeks of pregnancy.
 Spontaneous preterm rupture of the membranes is ROM after or with the onset of labour occurring prior to 37 weeks.
 Prolonged ROM is any ROM that persists for more than 24 hours and prior to the onset of labour.